Gloria Morgan Vanderbilt: Later years

 From the 1940s until their deaths, Gloria and her sister Thelma Furness, Viscountess Furness lived together in New York City and in Los Angeles, California.
 They wrote a dual memoir called Double Exposure: A Twin Autobiography, published in 1958.

 Vanderbilt died in 1965 of cancer and was interred at Holy Cross Cemetery in Culver City, California.
+She and her siblings were Catholic; her stepdaughter Cathleen was baptized also as Catholic.